 From this perspective, the "problem," if there is one, is with the operator, not the thing.
-Of course, without massively destructive things, like nuclear and bioweapons, people wouldn't be able to kill with impunity and "ease."
+Of course, without massively destructive weapons, like nuclear bimbs and bioweapons, people wouldn't be able to kill with impunity and "ease."
 Hence the controversy.

 Whatever your views on warfare and weaponry, they are not going to disappear overnight.
 War will likely be a part of our species for the foreseeable future.

 While the vast majority of people despise violence, it only takes a small number of people who are willing to use weapons to get their way to 'upset the applecart.'
 It can, therefore, be argued that for a people to survive, they must be willing and ready to defend themselves when needed.
 War is bad, but leaving the defenseless (e.g., children, infirm, elderly) unprotected might be considered ethically worse.

 Engineers in the defense industry could, therefore, be seen as providing a vital service to the nation and the people they serve.
 Without them, society would be open to attacks from any number of nefarious agents, leading to the great suffering of non-combatants.

 Until warfare is at an end (and the world appears, at least statistically, to be getting more peaceful according to some), engineers in the defense industry are vitally important.
 You might not like the products of their labor, but they provide an essential service to the public.
 Do you agree?